Asset Hosting Services

 BuildPath of each asset group.

 When working with Hosting Services during development, Unity recommends creating a profile that configures all asset groups to load content from the Hosting Service using a directory or directories created specifically for that purpose.
+For more about profiles, see Addressable Assets Profiles.

 Creating a service profile.